American Journal of Medical Genetics Part B: Neuropsychiatric Genetics

 Research performed on human subjects must be accompanied by a statement of compliance with the Code of Ethics of the World Medical Association (Declaration of Helsinki) and the standards established by the author's Institutional Review Board and granting agency.
 If photographs or any other identifiable data are included, a copy of the signed consent must accompany the manuscript.
 All statements in, or omissions from, published manuscripts are the responsibility of the authors, who will be asked to review proofs prior to publication.
 Reprint order forms will be sent with the page proofs.
 No page charges will be levied against authors or their institutions for publication in the journal.

 PRE-SUBMISSION ENGLISH-LANGUAGE EDITING: Authors for whom English is a second language may choose to have their manuscript professionally edited before submission to improve the English.
-A list of independent suppliers of editing services can be found at www.blackwellpublishing.com/bauthor/english_language.asp.
+Wiley Editing Services is one resource for English-language editing.
+More information can be found at: http://wileyeditingservices.com/en/.
+All services are paid for and arranged by the author, and use of this service does not guarantee acceptance or preference for publication.

 - Authors in Japan please note: Japanese authors can find a list of local English improvement services at http://www.wiley.co.jp/journals/editcontribute.html.